VincentSchmid/dayzLootEditor/README.md

 #### Distribution
 - [ ] choice if distributing by rarity or nominal
-- [ ] abillity to distribute rarity across type/category or usage or tier
+- [ ] ability to distribute rarity across type/category or usage or tier
 - [ ] lock items from distribution (possibly rarity unassigned)
 - [ ] Ammo Distribution
 - [ ] Enter Hotkey in Rarity Distribution